cleary/ansible-tidalcycles/README.md

 ## vim
 Install the vim-nox editor, including the tidal-vim plugin (and dependencies) for Tidal Cycles.

-If you provide a list of samples paths via the variable *custom_sample_paths* in your playbook, these will be added to your settings.json for the Sample Path Browser in the tidalcycles plugin.

-Please note, this *will* replace any existing settings.json, but keep a backup in the same directory, to allow merge/revert.

 This is a git submodule: https://github.com/cleary/ansible-tidalcycles-editor-vim